Lukens4242/pgsql-crdb-molt/README.md

 # 📦 Replicated Order Pipeline Demo

 This project demonstrates a full PostgreSQL → CockroachDB replication pipeline using [`molt`](https://github.com/cockroachdb/molt), with real-time logical replication of order data.
+Many thanks to Arun Sankaranarayanan for help with failback authentication.

 ---